How to Paint Power Swords and Weapons

 Step 1 – Prime and Base

 Prime the blade black.
-Actually for most Warhammer 40k swords, I recommend starting with black.
-We need to do this because we will be basing the blade a dark gray/black color!
+For most Warhammer 40k swords, I start with black because it gives the effect a dark foundation.

 I prefer Scale 75 Black Primer through my airbrush as it is very matte and provides excellent coverage.
 However, because I’m out of airbrush thinner, I used Army Painter Black Spray I had lying around.
 Here are other great primers that work well for painting miniatures.